Laura-O/UDA-P1/README.md

 ![](Project_6/images/final_visualization.png)

-Languages and framworks used: D3.js, HTML, Bootstrap, R
+Languages and frameworks used: D3.js, HTML, Bootstrap, R

+### P7: Design and Analyze an A/B Test
+Compared to the other projects, this project is very theoretical.
+It is a report about several design decisions for an A/B test, e.g. what metrics should be chosen or how long the test should run.

+Languages used: R, RMarkdown